Best Close Encounters of the Comet Kind

 The comet completes a solar-system circuit every 6 1/2 years and was discovered in 1986 by astronomer Malcolm Hartley.

-Comet 67P/Churyumov-GerasimenkoThe European Space Agency's Rosetta spacecraft hopes to be the first mission to orbit and land on a comet when it arrives in 2014.
-Its lander, "Philae," will make the most detailed study of a comet to date.
+Comet 67P/Churyumov-GerasimenkoThe European Space Agency's Rosetta spacecraft arrived at Comet 67P in 2014.
+Its lander, "Philae," would make the most detailed study of a comet to date.

 After a delay preventing it from heading to Comet 46P/Wirtanen as planned, Rosetta launched in March 2004 towards a new target, Comet67P/Churyumov-Gerasimenko.

-After entering orbit around Comet 67P/Churyumov-Gerasimenko in 2014, Rosetta will release Philae, which will touch down on the icy wanderer's nucleus.
+After entering orbit around Comet 67P/Churyumov-Gerasimenko, Rosetta released its Philae lander, which touched down on the icy wanderer's nucleus.